 Internal Medicine Residency Program

-The Vanderbilt Internal Medicine Residency Program provides rigorous training for future health care leaders who will improve the human condition through the practice of medicine
+The Vanderbilt Health Internal Medicine Residency Program provides rigorous training for future health care leaders who will improve the human condition through the practice of medicine

 The Vanderbilt tradition fosters strong peer and faculty mentor relationships with emphasis on excellence in patient care, attention to detail and a scholarly approach to clinical issues.
 The qualities we value most are intellectual curiosity, honesty, compassion and genuine enthusiasm for learning and for sharing what has been learned.